phy504-sbu/homework2/README.md

    b.
 If the user passes `-1` as the second argument, have the number
       of lines it prints be equal to the length of the string.

-      To accomplish this, you might want to set the number of lines to output to a variable like `count`, e.g., as
+      To help accomplish this, you might want to set the number of lines to output to a variable like `count`, e.g., as
       ```
       count=$2
       ```